shopware/developer-portal/FAQ.md

 - **Custom features:** - all features by provided by `developer-portal` or `developer-documentation-vitepress`
 - **GitHub actions:** - custom [checkout-install](./.github/actions/checkout-install) is provided and reused by other repos
+- **`PageRef` / Sidebar** - sidebars are automatically generated, meta data is provided to all pages and available to components

 **Both approaches**